 This article is organized as follows.
-We describe the BSSN equations and the adjusted BSSN equations in Sec.
+We describe the BSSN equations and the adjusted BSSN equations in Secs.
 II A and II B. We give our three numerical test problems in Sec.
 III.
 Comments on our coding stuff are in Sec.
 IV.
-Sec.
-V is devoted to showing numerical results for each testbeds, and we summarize the results in Sec.
+Section V is devoted to showing numerical results for each test bed, and we summarize the results in Sec.
 VI.